 Valve recently released a booklet for the Steam Deck 2.
 It mentions that the device is the first one when it comes to the company’s catalog of handheld devices.
 A specific part of it says:

 “In the future, Valve will follow up on this product with improvements and iterations to hardware and software, bringing new versions of Steam Deck to market.”

 This implies that a new product, the Steam Deck 2, might be coming in the future.
 Moreover, the Steam Deck was also referred to as a “multi-generational product line,” which bolsters this notion.

-Currently, the Steam Deck is powerful enough to run many gaming titles available on PC.
+Currently, the it is powerful enough to run many gaming titles available on PC.
 However, according to the booklet, the follow-up device will feature an improved SteamOS, which is in active development.
 The company hopes that this version of the operating system will arrive on the PC through the Big Picture mode.